 Moderate: small, wooded collection zone, but the canyon itself offers prolonged narrows with no escape areas.

 Class C canyon techniques recommended.
 Be careful with the pulls, and carry an extra rope in case you stick one.
-Long exposure to cold water.
+Cold conditions management.

 A mix of bolted and natural anchors.
 Bring webbing and rapid links.